bitrise-io/devcenter/_articles/en/testing/test-reports.md

 Test Reports doesn't require any sort of complicated configuration.
 All you need is to have tests in your repository, and two Steps in your Workflow.

-{% include message_box.html type="warning" title="Deploy to Bitrise.io version" content="The **Deploy to Bitrise.io** Step must be of version 1.4.1 or newer - older versions of the Step do NOT support Test Reports."%}
+{% include message_box.html type="warning" title="Deploy to Bitrise.io version" content="The **Deploy to Bitrise.io** Step must be of version 1.4.1 or newer - older versions of the Step do NOT support Test Reports.

+We recommend using version 1.5.0 or higher for the best experience."%}

 1. Add tests to your app's repository.
 2. Add the appropriate testing Steps to your Workflow.
 For example, if you have an iOS project, you can use the **Xcode Test for iOS** Step to run Xcode tests.